pkolb-dev/Archipelagoon/README.md

-# Severed Chains Devkit
+# ArchiDragoon

-A basic example mod to get you started.
-More to come later.
+An Archipelago mod for Severed Chains